sciomedes/terraform-aws-ec2-arch-linux-instance/README.md

 Kernel = lts
 AMI = ami-09afa8e5aec9f9aa4
 ```
-Also, the AMI id should be saved to the file `arch-linux-ebs-lts-us-west-2.ami`.
+Subsequently, the AMI id will have been written to the file `arch-linux-ebs-lts-us-west-2.ami`.

 ## Usage